stevenwdv/fathom-shadow/docs/glossary.rst

 .. glossary::

+   candidate
+       Any node (:term:`target` or not) brought into the ruleset by a :func:`dom` call for consideration

    fnode
        A data structure parallel to a DOM node, holding :term:`scores<score>`, :term:`notes<note>`, and :term:`types<type>` pertaining to it.
 See :doc:`fnodes`.